UjjwalPandey/Round-the-world-Trip/README.md

 - The order of continents to be visited would roughly remain the same.
 - Drastic reduction in processing time.

-Further, we can `optimise for the values of x & y`. eg. having x = 90 or y = 0.2 will give next to accurate result in less than 5 minutes.
+Further, we can `optimise for the values of x & y`. eg.
+- having x = 90 and y = 0.3 will give next to accurate result in less than 5 minutes.
+- having x = 50 and y = 0.15 will give next to accurate result in less than 2 minutes.

 Please check the various [**test cases**](https://github.com/UjjwalPandey/Round-the-world-Trip/tree/master/src/results) that I tried.